This Pediatrician’s Favorite Baby Products

 Safer Nightlight with Option for Red Light

 When my child transitioned from a crib to a toddler bed, I wanted to make sure their bedroom was totally child-proofed and safe.
 So, I took out the previous nightlight which had been plugged into the wall.
 I wanted something that did not need any cords or wires.
 Also, we seemed to do well using a red-colored light (less eye stimulation), so I looked for that option as well.
-What we’ve used for a few years now is similar to the link below.
+What we’ve used for a few years now is similar this.
 (Our exact model is no longer available on Amazon, but this seems to be nearly identical).
 It charges pretty quickly with a USB.
 The charge lasts all night.
 We almost always use the red color for nightlight purposes, but the white color works well enough for reading in bed.

 Cafeteria Tray

 A simple plastic tray has endless uses.
 We got one that I’m pretty sure is exactly like those used in elementary schools 30 years ago.
 It can be used for food, of course, perfect for transporting a backyard picnic.
 We also use it to provide boundaries with Play-Doh.
 It corrals art supplies, especially helpful if a young child is gluing or painting.
 When my child enjoyed threading beads, this was a perfect workspace.
 A dropped bead could be easily caught.
 My youngest enjoys pouring water from one cup into another, so the tray is helpful then too.
 Any spilled water is easily poured into the sink afterwards.
 I’ll share the link of one tray, but I’ve noticed that the price varies widely depending on company and color.
-So, search until you find what’s reasonable for you.
+So, search until you find what’s reasonable for your little one.

 cafeteria-style tray with endless uses (affiliate link)

 This product recommendation is a bit tongue-in-cheek.
 I won’t pretend we all have the same preferences or needs here.
 The best parenting happens when we parents take care of ourselves.
 My favorite form of achievable self-care is hydration.
-I got this water bottle below when I was pregnant and have loved it ever since.
+I got this water tumbler when I was pregnant and have loved it ever since.
 It’s stainless steel, so the water stays cold, even in hot cars.
 (It fits in car cupholders).
 And, somehow it’s easy to carry around even though it holds a reasonable 28 ounces.
 The plastic straw is a downside, but I replaced it with a stainless steel straw easily enough.
 It has the option of holding hot drinks and came with an additional top (I’ve never used this feature).
 And, it’s pretty.
 Sometimes, its appearance alone is the motivation needed for a calming breath or a sip of water.

 My favorite water tumbler (affiliate link)